 Ask for help as soon as you think you’ll have problems meeting repayments.
 This way you can stop a small debt from getting bigger.

-Find free advice
+Find free assistance and advice

 Our social workers can help you if you’re going through a difficult time.
 You may want to get counselling, help and emotional support.

 Read more about how to manage your money.

 The National Debt Helpline provides a free, confidential and independent service.

 You can find a financial counsellor on the National Debt Helpline website.